alphagov/paas-team-manual/docs/architecture_decision_records/ADR021-cell-capacity-assignment-2.md

 users.
 We will define alerts for capacity planning purposes, the in-hours support person is expected to respond by adjusting the number of cells.

-We want to ensure that cells have at least 40% usable memory, above a smoothed
+We want to ensure that cells have some headroom above a smoothed
 average:
+- to allow some headroom for increases in the memory consumed by apps.
-- to allow buffering and caching to occur and not adversely impact application performance
+- to allow buffering and caching to occur and not adversely impact application performance.

-- to allow some headroom for increases in the memory consumed by apps
+From our data analysis (see context) the amount of memory consumed by apps can reach about 36% over a week-ago's smoothed average.
+We round up to 40% to include buffering/caching.

 We want to ensure that if an AZ fails, we have enough capacity remaining to host all our apps, with that 40% headroom.
 This means that we'll want 1.4 x